johnstownoralhistories/johnstownoralhistories.github.io/_items/Shoulta-Karen-Oral-History-001.md

 Alexis: And then, sorry to jump back to where we were before, but after you guys went to Terre Haute, you kind of talked about Pap going to work.
 He worked at J.I.
 Case.
 Um, after that job, where did he, what did he do?

 Karen: Um, so he got laid off from that job, and then he got a job at Rolls-Royce.
 At that point, it was Allison Engine Company in Indianapolis.
-So, again, then every day he was driving, like, an hour and 15, hour and 30 minutes, you know, two ways, driving to work, working all day, and then coming back.
+So, again, then every day he was driving, like, an hour and fifteen, hour and 30 minutes, you know, two ways, driving to work, working all day, and then coming back.

 So, you know, again, there wasn't really a lot of time with him because, you know, he had long days.